bitrix24/b24restdocs/api-reference/b24phpsdk/index.md

 ])->getId();
 ```

-If there is no ready-made "wrapper" in the SDK for the method you need, you can use a universal way to call REST API methods:
+If there is no ready-made "wrapper" for the method you need in the SDK, you can use a universal way to call REST API methods:

 ```php
 $result = $B24->core->call('crm.deal.add', [